ConnorDonegan/connordonegan.github.io/index.markdown

 <div id="right" style="float:right; width:62.5%;">

 <p> I am a human geographer and a postdoc at the O'Donnell School of Public Health, University of Texas Southwestern Medical Center in Dallas, Texas.
-In spring of 2023, I completed my PhD in Geospatial Information Sciences at UT Dallas.
+In spring of 2023, I completed my PhD in Geospatial Information Sciences (GIS) at UT Dallas.
 Concurrent with my degree, I undertook a research assistantship and advisee role in cancer prevention research at UTSW.
-I previously studied political economy and urban geography at University of British Columbia (MA, 2013) and University of Minnesota (BA, 2010). </p>
+Previously I studied political economy and urban geography at University of British Columbia (MA, 2013) and University of Minnesota (BA, 2010). </p>

 <p> My research falls into three overlapping areas of work: </p>

-<p> <b> Political economy and public health </b> <br/> At UBC, my research was focused on the political economy of forced labor in the US South, leading to archival research on Florida's convict leasing program.
-My current focus is on contemporary political economy of health.
-The main case study of my dissertation analyzes the social and spatial evolution of the colorectal cancer burden in the Dallas-Fort Worth and Houston metropolitan areas over the past two decades of polarizing economic growth and improved prevention technology.
+<p> <b> Political economy of health </b> <br/>
+The main case study of my dissertation examines the evolution of the colorectal cancer (CRC) burden over the past two decades in the Dallas-Fort Worth and Houston metropolitan regions.
+This period saw the diffusion of improved prevention technology, namely screening colonoscopy, in the midst of polarizing economic growth, demographic change, and expansive urbanization processes.
+This research is concerned with the ways that cancer inequalities have evolved in tandem with these social transformations.
 </p>

-<p> <b> Spatial statistics </b> <br/> While at UT Dallas, I became interested in the practice and theory of spatial statistics, especially Bayesian modeling, and developed a pair of open-source software packages that are primarily for public health research.
+<p> <b> Spatial statistics </b> <br/>
+At UT Dallas, I became interested in spatial statistics and Bayesian modeling.
+My research in this area led to a pair of open-source software packages, one of them ('surviel') is for modeling time trends in disease incidence or mortality rates, the other ('geostan') provides a variety of methods and models for spatial data analysis.
 </p>

-<p> <b> Methodology and philosophy of science </b> <br/> My dissertation, titled <i>Plausible reasoning and heuristic methodology in human geography: An invesitagtion of colorectal cancer incidence and inequalities in urban Texas, 1999--2019</i>, engages with the methodological framework of plausible reasoning (analogy and induction) as developed by the likes of George Po&#769;lya and Harold Jeffreys.
-Jeffreys' epistemological critique of positivism, and his self-described 'critical realist' philosophy, anticipated a number of important elements of today's critical realist philosophy (such as critique of the true/false binary and defense of judgmental rationality).
-My interest lies in how their writings on plausible inference may contribute to methodology and study design in the social sciences, particularly for research pertaining to social structures and health.
+<p> <b> Methodology and philosophy of science </b> <br/>
+My dissertation, titled <i>Plausible reasoning and heuristic methodology in human geography: An invesitagtion of colorectal cancer incidence and inequalities in urban Texas, 1999--2019</i>, engages with the methodological framework of plausible reasoning (PR) as developed by the likes of George Po&#769;lya and Harold Jeffreys.
+I am interested in how their writings on PR can contribute to methodology and study design in the social sciences, particularly for research pertaining to social structures and health.
 </p>